C0nrado/amazon_fires/README.md

 <center><img src="imgs/heatspots_prediction.png"\></center>

 The model can reproduce the rise and plunges of the true data.
-While its seems more accurate dyring the increase of the heatspots numbers, on its plunge, the model doens't capture with same accuracy the apparent *lingering* of the heatspots on the subsequent months afther the peak.
+While its seems more accurate during the increase of the heatspots numbers, on its plunge, the model doens't capture with same accuracy the apparent *lingering effect* of the heatspots on the subsequent months after the peak.

 <br>

 ## 3. FINAL THOUGHTS <a name="final_thoughts"></a>

 The work done in this research revealed and connection between the occurrence of heatstops and the climate aspects in the region.
-It was revealed through the analysis of several wheather measurements that the amazon wheather has very distinct patterns and the increase of heatspots happens in parallel to the intensity of a such patterns, a configuration of wheather variables that produce a rather dry and hot condition on specific periods of the year.
+It was revealed through the analysis of several wheather measurements that the amazon wheather has very distinct patterns and the increase of heatspots happens in parallel to the intensity of such patterns, a configuration of wheather variables that produce a rather dry and hot condition on specific periods of the year.

-It was also warned that over the last years, this condition may be getting gradually more intense and severe, which could be hapenning in tandem with the occurrence of heatspots, which not only happens cyclicly within a year, but also *between* years.
-It's shown that heatspots numbers are in a graduall increase, actually, the greater increase rate in Brazil, which threathens the entrie amazon biome as these heatspots are potential sources of wild fires in the vegetation.
+It was also warned that over the last years, this condition may be getting gradually more intense and severe, which could be hapenning in tandem with the occurrence of heatspots, which not only happens cyclicly within a year, but also *between* years, it's shown that heatspots numbers are increasing in the amazon region each year, in fact, the greater increase rate in Brazil, which threathens the entrie amazon biome as these heatspots are potential sources of wild fires in the vegetation.

 Improvements points in this research are:
 * Further data regarding the heatspots could enrich the work on both the analysis as well as on the building of the predict model.
 Data such taht could offer characterísticas of the observed heatspots and/or areas where they are supposely more frequent would be helpful on aggregating the wheather mesurements into a more representative data set.